Interview with Dr. Schechter about Mind-Body Medicine

 How is your practice different than the average doctor?

-I see quite a few patients who specifically come to me because they have a sense that emotional tension is playing a role in their back pain (or other conditions) and look to me to confirm this impression and to teach them a novel way to overcome this.
+I see quite a few patients who specifically come to me because they have a sense that emotional stress and pressure is playing a role in their back pain (or other conditions) and look to me to confirm this impression and to teach them a novel way to overcome this.

 Are there any differences in the information you collect on your patients?